a1704565/salt/README.md

-# salt
+# slat
-Slat repositary for testing purposes
+Salt repositary for testing purposes and learning